PaddlePaddle/PGL/examples/line/README.md

-# PGL Examples for LINE
+# LINE: Large-scale Information Network Embedding
 [LINE](http://www.www2015.it/documents/proceedings/proceedings/p1067.pdf) is an algorithmic framework for embedding very large-scale information networks.
 It is suitable to a variety of networks including directed, undirected, binary or weighted edges.
 Based on PGL, we reproduce LINE algorithms and reach the same level of indicators as the paper.

 ## Datasets